jan-ferdinand/zudoku/index.md

 	Sudoku rules:
 	fill a nine-by-nine grid with digits, such that each column, each row, and each of the three-by-three subgrids – called _boxes_ – contains each digit from 1 to 9 exactly once.
 </span>
-After racking her brain for hours, Peggy finds the solution – and she's first!
+After racking her brain for hours, Peggy finds the solution – and she\'s first!
 Now, she wants to prove to Victor that she has indeed solved the Sudoku.
-Peggy is a good sport, and she doesn't want to ruin the puzzle for Victor.
+Peggy is a good sport, and she doesn\'t want to ruin the puzzle for Victor.
 This means that she cannot just show the solution to Victor.
 Peggy appears to be in a pickle.

 Luckily, Peggy has recently heard of _Zero-Knowledge Proof Systems_.
 They seem to be the perfect solution to her problem.

-Peggy and Victor can use the card-based **zudoku** to convince Victor that Peggy knows the solution – and Victor won't get any hint about the solution.
+Peggy and Victor can use the card-based **zudoku** to convince Victor that Peggy knows the solution – and Victor won\'t get any hint about the solution.
 <label for="mn-prover-verifier" class="margin-toggle">⊕</label><input type="checkbox" id="mn-prover-verifier" class="margin-toggle"/>
 <span class="marginnote">
 	Peggy is in the role of the _Prover_: she proves she knows the solution.
-	Victor's role is called _Verifier_, since he checks whether Peggy really knows it.
+	Victor\'s role is called _Verifier_, since he checks whether Peggy really knows it.
 	These roles appear in every Zero-Knowledge Proof System, not just **zudoku**.
 </span>

 **zudoku** is immediately useful in proving knowledge of Sudoku solutions – obviously a very common problem.
 Apart from that, it demonstrates that Zero-Knowledge technology is not (necessarily) magic.
-**zudoku** is very intuitive and doesn't need any mathematics or programming.
+**zudoku** is very intuitive and doesn\'t need any mathematics or programming.

 # zudoku